silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/partners/guest_users/log-in-to-cerby-as-a-guest-user.md

 ---
-description: This article describes how to log in as a guest user to any of the Cerby client apps: web app, browser extension, and mobile app.
+description: "This article describes how to log in as a guest user to any of the Cerby client apps: web app, browser extension, and mobile app."
 ---

 # Log in to Cerby as a guest user